neondatabase/autoscaling/pkg/plugin/ARCHITECTURE.md

 Whenever we receive a resource request, we check that it's a multiple of the _last_ `ComputeUnit` that we sent it, not the current one — the `autoscaler-agent` can't have already known.
-The next request will then have to be a mutiple of the current `ComputeUnit`.
+The next request will then have to be a multiple of the current `ComputeUnit`.